Unboxed-Software/solana-course/content/reinitialization-attacks.md

 The test file includes the setup to create an account by invoking the system program and then invokes the `insecure_initialization` instruction twice using the same account.

-Since there are no checks the verify that the account data has not already been initialized, the `insecure_initialization` instruction will complete successfully both times.
+Since there are no checks the verify that the account data has not already been initialized, the `insecure_initialization` instruction will complete successfully both times, despite the second invocation providing a *different* authority account.

 ```tsx
 import * as anchor from "@project-serum/anchor"